GabeScott/standard-works-vault/General Conference/1973 April - Salvation Comes through the Church.md

 And then this mighty man in Israel declared:

 “Whenever there is a disposition manifested in any of the members of the Church to question the right of the President of the whole Church to direct in all things, you see manifested evidences of apostasy—of a spirit which, if encouraged, will lead to a separation from the Church and to final destruction; wherever there is a disposition to operate against any legally appointed officer of this Kingdom, no matter in what capacity he is called to act, if persisted in, it will be followed by the same results.”
-So spoke President Brigham Young.
-(Discourses of Brigham Young [Deseret Book Co., 1943], pp. 82–83, 85.)
+So spoke President Brigham Young. (*Discourses of Brigham Young* \[Deseret Book Co., 1943\], pp. 82–83, 85.)

 The language of the Lord is simple and easily understood.
 If any have apostatized from the Church or have been cut off by the duly appointed courts provided by the Lord, they shall not find an inheritance among the Saints of the Most High unless they repent.

 Salvation is not to be found in splinter groups today any more than it was to be found in the various denominations which polluted the teachings of Moses anciently or which, in the days of early Christianity, transgressed the laws, changed the ordinances, and broke the everlasting covenant.

-The Lord says further in this same section of the Doctrine & Covenants: “... all they who are not found written in the book of remembrance shall find none inheritance in that day, but they shall be cut asunder, and their portion shall be appointed them among unbelievers, where are wailing and gnashing of teeth.”
-(D&C 85:9.)
+The Lord says further in this same section of the Doctrine & Covenants: “… all they who are not found written in the book of remembrance shall find none inheritance in that day, but they shall be cut asunder, and their portion shall be appointed them among unbelievers, where are wailing and gnashing of teeth.” ([[D&C 85.9|D&C 85:9]].)

 There are some who claim that even though they are excommunicated from the Church, their priesthood and temple blessings are not taken away.
-Let us remind those persons that the power to seal is also the power to loose, for the Lord has said of his true servants that “whatsoever thou shalt bind on earth shall be bound in heaven: and whatsoever thou shalt loose on earth shall be loosed in heaven.”
-(Matt.
-16:19; D&C 132:46.)
+Let us remind those persons that the power to seal is also the power to loose, for the Lord has said of his true servants that “whatsoever thou shalt bind on earth shall be bound in heaven: and whatsoever thou shalt loose on earth shall be loosed in heaven.” ([[Matthew 16.19|Matt.
+16:19]]; [[D&C 132.46|D&C 132:46]].)
 Excommunication takes away all rights, privileges, and blessings of the Church.

 What is so precious as salvation?
 And how is it to be obtained?
 Only through the Church and “being anxiously engaged” in its program.

 There is no other way.
 If we are not valiant in the testimony of Jesus and if we fail to repent, we lose the crown over the kingdom and are assigned elsewhere.
-(See D&C 76:79.)
+(See [[D&C 76.79|D&C 76:79]].)

 But how wonderful is repentance.
 The Lord has said that if we will repent of our sins and from then on keep all of his statutes, forgiveness will result and reformation is made possible.